claytonjn/homeassistant-custom-components/README.md

 ### Installation

+All you have to do to use this component is copy the mqtt_shareclient and mqtt_sharehost directories to your config/custom_components directory.
 Requires Home Assistant release 0.92.0 or above.
-All you have to do to use this component is copy the mqtt_shareclient and mqtt_sharehost directories to your config/custom_components directory.
+MQTT must also be enabled.

 ### Configuration